THE YUCATAN, MEXICO

 click here for a pdf version of this destination write-up - easier to print - no photos

-On arrival at Cancun we will transfer to Tulum, our base for the first three nights.
+On arrival at Cancun we will transfer to Tulum, our base for the first two nights.
 This is the only place on the low lying Yucatan Peninsula with coastal cliffs.
-The picturesque remains of a once great Mayan city sit on these cliffs, overlooking the turquoise Caribbean.
+The picturesque remains of a once great Mayan city sit on the cliffs overlooking the turquoise Caribbean.
 Over these beautiful waters rise Magnificent Frigatebirds, Brown Pelicans and aptly named Royal Terns.
 The coastal mangroves here are perhaps the best place to find the endemic Black Catbird.
 Fruiting trees attract several at a time as well as Plain Chachalaca, Caribbean Elaenia and Rose-throated Tanager.
 Around the ruins we will search for Orange Orioles and Ridgeway’s Rough-winged Swallows.
 The mangroves also harbour Yucatan Vireos and a host of North American warblers.

-On day eight we will head towards our next Mayan site, Uxmal, our base for the next four nights.
 As at all the sites, there is good birding in the hotel gardens at Uxmal.
 Hundreds of pairs of Cave Swallows nest in the ruins and Turquoise-browed Motmots can easily be observed.

 The forest holds a good selection of Yucatan specialities including Yucatan Flycatcher, Yucatan Bobwhite, White-browed Wren and Blue Bunting.
 Also found here are Common Pauraque, Ferruginous Pygmy Owl, Green Jay, Scrub Euphonia, Plain Chachalaca, Black-cowled and Altamira Orioles, Cinnamon Hummingbird, Yellow-billed Cacique, Singing Quail and Olive Sparrow.